Hi, I'm Anna!

 To add to the ones I’d experienced myself, I also saw people saying they didn't have the time or the space to paint, or that they couldn't seem to enjoy painting because they feared getting less-than-perfect results; sometimes so much so that they didn't even allow themselves to start.
 Or they did start and they then got frustrated and disappointed with their skill level.

 SO MUCH ANGST over something that they knew on a deeper level would benefit them and be FUN.
 I feel so much compassion for anyone experiencing this.
-But it can be overcome and that's now the other main focus of my work: how to help people move past their own internal blocks: so they can paint with ease and without angst.
+I know it can be overcome and that's now the other main focus of my work: how to help people move past their creative blocks: so they can paint with ease and without angst.

-Teaching via video was a logical next step in order to enable more people to access the teaching from the comfort of their own home.
+Teaching via video was a logical next step in order to enable more people to access the teaching from the comfort of their own homes.

-I've developed my online school with 3 clear goals in mind:
+I launched my online school in 2014 with 3 clear goals in mind:

-• Create the clearest videos I can to guide people through the process subject by subject
+• Skill members up by creating the clearest videos to guide people through the process subject by subject

-• To support members to move through any blocks by facilitating a supportive community
+• Help members to move through any creative blocks

 Members have gone on to exhibit themselves and even turn pro with their own Etsy sites, commissions and exhibitions.
-It’s hugely rewarding to see people reaching their creative potential.
+But crucially they've found that rewarding flow that they were missing and are honoring an authentic part of themselves.

 If I did it, so can you.